2019 Cricket World Cup final, England v New Zealand

-Also – and this is the really astonishing part considering enthusiasm for 50-over cricket theoretically is presumably at a peak – they’re actually going to stop playing it altogether.
+Also – and this was the really astonishing part considering enthusiasm for 50-over cricket was presumably at a peak – this was the moment when counties kind of stopped playing the format altogether.

-Almost as if it’s a videogame that they’ve completed and don’t ever want to pick up again, England are binning one-day cricket at the exact moment they’ve got the hang of it.
+Almost as if it were a videogame that they’d completed and didn’t ever want to pick up again, England pretty much binned one-day cricket at the exact moment they’d got the hang of it.

-Next year, the county cricket 50-over competition is a second XI competition.
-The Hundred – a 100-ball competition – takes place at the same time and anyone who’s any good at cricket will therefore be playing that instead.
+In 2021, the county cricket 50-over competition is essentially a second XI competition.
+The Hundred – a 100-ball competition – takes place at the same time and anyone who’s any good at cricket is playing that instead.

 One of the main selling points of The Hundred is that it’s supposed to be simpler to follow, but (a) good luck with that (see above), and (b) why do you even want the game to be simpler anyway?